danielabar/react-redux-pluralsight/README.md

 * Child functions (otherwise nesting functions in stateless component is bad for performance, because every render creates a new instance of that function)

 ### Other Ways to Create Components

+* Object.create
+* Mixins
+* Parasitic Components
+* StampIt

+### Container vs Presentation Components

+__Container__

+* Little to no markup
+* Concerned with behaviour, marshalling data, passing data down to their children, and actions
+* "Back end to the front end" (components don't have to emit DOM)
+* Often stateful
+* Created with Redux's `connect` function (if using Redux)
+* Know about Redux, have Redux specific code for dispatching actions to store and connecting to store

+**Presentation**

+* Nearly all markup
+* Dumb (no logic)
+* Receive data and actions via props (from a container component), relies on these props to display UI
+* Doesn't know about Redux (makes component re-usable and easier to understand), no dependencies on rest of app such as Redux or Stores.
+* Don't specify how data is loaded or mutated.
+* Typically stateless functional components.

+Try to make most components Presentation.

+**Alternative Jargon**

+* Container / Presentational
+* Smart / Dumb
+* Stateful / Stateless
+* Controller View / View

+"When you notice that some components don't use props they receive but merely forward them down... it's a good time to introduce some container components." --Dan Abramov